 Not all the marginal notes are simple synonyms; sometimes I try to provide very brief discursive explanations.
 So I have “Lintot, Pope’s publisher” — not as detailed as a full note, but enough to get the sense of the line.
 And sometimes I try to explain complex syntax:

 I’ve tried to make these glosses as readable as possible on large screens and small.
+I’ve tried to be maximally readable by those with disabilities who may use various technologies to read.
 I’ve also tried to be mindful of readers who don’t want to be bothered by interruptions: there are no hyperlinks, superscript note numbers, or asterisks and daggers.
 Readers who need no glosses can just ignore the right-hand side of the page.

 The marginal glosses aspire to be nothing more than good enough.
 I could write a whole paragraph about how the guinea was introduced in 1663 and varied in worth before eventually settling down to twenty-one shillings in 1717, but for most purposes it’s good enough to know “guinea = a gold coin.”
 I know humour isn’t quite identical to “mood,” but it’s close enough for government work.